 This post is an outside observation of a company for inspiration in social enterprise initiative improvements.

 In today’s post, we’ll look into retail brand BANGS Shoes leveraging culture format.
-In this company, shoes, clothing, and accessories are sold to help invest in entrepreneurs all over the world.
+This company sells shoes, clothing, and accessories to help invest in entrepreneurs all over the world.

 As the name suggests, the company’s main focus is footwear.
 BANGS Shoes is inspired by work boots that founder Hannah Davis saw while teaching English in China.
 The shoes are canvas and come in a variety of high top, low top, or slip-on.
 Accessories, such as clothing and stickers, are available for purchase as well.